qflowsystems/docs.qflow.com/docs/working-with-documents/add-documents/configue-a-default-classification-for-new-docs.md

 ![](/assets/images/preferences.png "User Profile Window - PreferencesUser Profile Window - Preferences")
 * The classification appears in the Pick default classification field.

-1. Locate and click your username on the top-right of any Q-Action screen.
+1. Locate and click your username on the top-right of any QAction screen.
 * This opens a drop-down menu.

 2. Click Profile.